 - Use blank lines to separate major parts of a source file or method.
-These are like paragraph breaks in English writing. - After every {, indent by at least 2 spaces until the matching }.
-A good editor like emacs will help you with indentation remember to keep pressing those tabs! - Separate an operator from its operands by spaces. - There should never be a need for 2 blank lines in a row or two spaces in a row.
+These are like paragraph breaks in English writing. - After every {, indent by at least 2 spaces until the matching }. - Separate an operator from its operands by spaces. - There should never be a need for 2 blank lines in a row or two spaces in a row.